 You may not use any device, software or routine to interfere or attempt to interfere with the proper working of the McMaster University Website.
 You may not take any action, which imposes an unreasonable or disproportionately large load on McMaster University infrastructure.

 This agreement shall be construed and enforced in accordance with the laws of the Province of Ontario.

 The information in the McMaster University Website or related website is offered by McMaster University, 1280 Main Street West, Hamilton, Ontario, L8S 4L8.

 11. Entire Agreement

-This agreement constitutes the entire agreement between you and McMaster University and supercedes all other agreements.
+This agreement constitutes the entire agreement between you and McMaster University and supersedes all other agreements.
 No other representations or warranties are made, save for those contained within this Agreement.